lhindman/cs121-mod03-examples/README.md

 1. Open *BasicDecimalFormat.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
     - Modify the DecimalFormat object to use the pattern "$0.000" as shown below.
+Compare the output against the original "$0.###" pattern.
 What is the result and why?
     ```
     DecimalFormat fmt = new DecimalFormat("$0.000");
     ```